gknowles/dimapp/tools/pargen/README.md

 - Special "rules" starting with a percent "%" are options for the generator.
 - Rules can be followed by brace "{}" enclosed tags.
 Tags are used to tell the generator to do things, just as insert event callbacks.
-- Prose values containing the rule as a text description such as "\<all nouns>" are not allowed.
+- Prose values that define rules via a text description such as "\<all nouns>" are not allowed.

-The "Core Rules" defined in [RFC 5234](https://tools.ietf.org/html/rfc5234) ("ALPHA", "BIT", etc) are always included.
+The "Core Rules" defined in [RFC 5234 B.1](https://tools.ietf.org/html/rfc5234#appendix-B.1) ("ALPHA", "BIT", etc) are always included.

 ## Options